kes6384/pairwise-Hamming-distance-profile/README.md

 Hamming Distance : Number of Pairs

-The following is an example of the output found in results.txt after running the command `./profile test.fna results.txt 10000 32`.
+The following is an example of the output found in results.txt after running the command `./profile test/test.fna results.txt 10000 32`.
 For more example output, please see the test folder found in the repo.

 Hamming Distance : Number of Pairs
 0 : 0